ever39/LocalFlashlight/README.md

 The mod can be installed through either Thunderstore Mod Manager or r2modman, or it can be installed manually.
 Manual installation requires installing BepInEx, then placing the mod folder inside the ```BepInEx/plugins``` folder.

-Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the ```BepInEx/config``` folder
+Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the ```BepInEx/config``` folder and editing the config values

 ## Mod configs